 Discovery of problems with a product after approval may result in serious and extensive restrictions on a product, manufacturer or holder of an approved NDA, as well as lead to potential market disruptions.
 These restrictions may include recalls, suspension of a product until the FDA is assured that quality standards can be met, and continuing oversight of manufacturing by the FDA under a "consent decree," which frequently includes the imposition of costs and continuing inspections over a period of many years, as well as possible withdrawal of the product from the market.
 In addition, changes to the manufacturing process generally require prior FDA approval before being implemented.
 Other types of changes to the approved product, such as adding new indications and additional labeling claims, are also subject to further FDA review and approval.
-There also are continuing, annual user fee requirements for any marketed products and the establishments at which such products are manufactured, as well as new application fees for supplemental applications with clinical data.
+There also are continuing, annual program user fee requirements for any approved products, as well as new application fees for supplemental applications with clinical data.